tsjk/docker-core-lightning/README.md

 with getting started.

 ## Future work (feel free to make pull requests)
-* Upgrade Core Lightning to the v23.08 series.
+* Upgrade Core Lightning to the v23.11 series when the ecosystem has stabilized.
 * Make it easier to respond to changes to the port-forwarding address.
 * Add images to image repository for others to download (although the image is quite large, so perhaps this will remain as a build-it-yourself image).